 - Goldfish often sift through the substrate that will be a problem for rooted plants.

 Goldfish can be potentially distracted by Duckweed.
 They love this plant so much that they will prefer it over any other plant.
-Hard plants like Anubias, Java Fern, Cabomba, Amazon Sword, Hornwort, Brazilian Pennywort, Ludwigia, Rotala, etc. have more chance of survival in the tank with goldfish.
+Hard plants like Anubias, Java Fern, Cabomba, Amazon Sword, Hornwort, Brazilian Pennywort, Ludwigia, Rotala, Lysimachia nummularia, etc. have more chances of survival in the tank with goldfish.

 Note: Keep in mind that the size of the tank also affects their behavior.
 In small tanks, big fish get bored very easily, so they can start destroying the plants.
 A common guideline many keepers use is a minimum of 20 gallons (80 liters) of water for the first fish and 10 gallons (40 liters) for each additional fish and even that is too small for full-grown goldfish.